 and share it among the components that need data.

-We’ll learn to create services in the next tutorial chapter.
+We’ll learn to create services in the next tutorial page.